How does online traffic school affect my insurance rates?

 Be certain to send in all necessary proof that you’ve completed traffic school.
 Some courts will only dismiss the offense once they’ve received proof.
 Sitting in a classroom or working tediously online to attend traffic school is only good if you don’t forget to send in proof to the court!

-Finally, if your insurance rates change because of that need for speed or for any other reason, call us at 1-800-258-5101.
-One of our licensed agents will be happy to assist you in shopping for new insurance.
+Finally, if your insurance rates change because of that need for speed or for any other reason, visit us at www.answerfinancial.com to compare personalized quotes on insurance.